 Usability.
 We needed to make it work for all sizes of phone, at any orientation.

 We prototyped shapes and sizes using a 3D printer, speeding through ideas and chiseling away at a concept.
-While Sean’s box of spray-painted plastic prototypes was filling up, we were narrowing in on our heavy, pill-shaped, wide-chamfered stand.
+While Sean’s box of spray-painted plastic prototypes was filling up, we were narrowing in on a heavy, pill-shaped, wide-chamfered design.

 We made a huge chamfer, the biggest one we’d done on solid wood.
 This gives your fingers enough room to get purchase on your phone—the MagSafe holds on well to the device, so we needed to make sure our customers weren’t torquing their phone to get it off.

-The heavy metal base would increase our costs substantially.
-But the cheaper alternative, using a light base supplemented with micro-suction tape, wouldn't work across multiple types of surfaces and just didn’t feel like us.
+The heavy metal base would increase our costs substantially, but the cheaper alternative—using a light base supplemented with micro-suction tape—wouldn't work across multiple types of surfaces, and just didn’t feel like Grovemade.